 18. Many restoration efforts have been proven unsuccessful

-In the past centuries, many restoration attempts were initiated, none of them have been very successful.
+In the past centuries, many restoration attempts were initiated, but none of them have been very successful.

 Why was that?

 The main reason most of the restoration attempts of the painting were unsuccessful was that the painters didn’t know it actually wasn’t a fresco.

 The only thing that could be done was to slowly remove all paint and oil from previous attempts as a way to restore The Last Supper back to its old glory.

 19. What’s the current status of The Last Supper?